Chris Wiegman

 11. SASS

 This one hasn’t changed much.
-As I find myself doing less front-end work than ever I have come to rely on SASS as a powerful pre-prosser helping me keep the styles of any project I’m working on organized and efficient.
+As I find myself doing less front-end work than ever I have come to rely on SASS as a powerful pre-processor helping me keep the styles of any project I’m working on organized and efficient.

 12. Apple Safari